 To compare all energy suppliers including SSE and find the cheapest tariff for you put your post code in the green box to the right.
 To learn more, keep reading:

 2013 Customer Satisfaction Awards

-SSE also triumphed in three of our individual award categories - Customer service, Billing Services and Most likely to be recommended, and were runners up in a further two categories - Value for Money and Meter Services.
+SSE also triumphed in three of our individual award categories - Customer service, Billing Services and Most likely to be recommended, and were runner up in a further two categories - Value for Money and Meter Services.

 Who are SSE?